Dr. Lee McGaan

 • Off the Record - none of the information obtained can be used in the story.

-1. The economic downturn has produced substantial and well-covered instances of "incivility" in the political discussions of potential reforms (at “townhalls” with congressmen, demonstrations of various types, the mosque protests, and, especially, the recent "raising the deficit limit" debate.).
+1. The national politics has produced substantial and well-covered instances of "incivility" in the political discussions of potential policies (at “town halls” with congressmen, demonstrations of various types, the mosque protests, deficit reduction debates, Middle-east policy, etc.).
 What is your reaction to this?
 Is this emotional form of discussion helping us solve problems?
 What should be done about it and by whom?

-3. What effect do high levels of emotion, misunderstanding or misinformation, etc. play forming public opinion on policy issues in our democracy?
-What are some strategies to control the negative effects of incivility without curtailing important criticism and comment?
+5. What are some strategies (public or personal) to control the negative effects of incivility without curtailing important criticism and comment?